Legislative violence: Estonia

 On 5 February 1929, during a session of the Riigikogu, the Farmers' Assemblies accused Minister of Education and Welfare Leopold Johanson of Socialist Workers' Party of accepting bribes.
 Artur Tupits of the Farmers' Assemblies then slapped Johanson in the face twice until the two were separated.
 Disturbances continued on the next day.
 Tupits was then arrested for two months.
 His name inspired a new expression for a brawl in Estonian (tupitsat tegema, similar to the earlier expression tuupi tegema).

 European Parliament

 In 1988, when Pope John Paul II addressed the European Parliament, hard-line Ulster loyalist Ian Paisley, then an MEP, denounced him as the Antichrist and was subjected to booing by fellow MEPs who also threw objects at him; Otto von Habsburg was among those who helped physically eject Paisley from the room.

 Mike Hookem punched Steven Woolfe in the face at a UK Independence Party conference in 2016.

 Georgia

+On 11 December 2013 Georgian Dream Party clashed with Georgia's United National Movement over a resolution to voice support for anti-government protesters in Ukraine.

 On 26 December 2014, a brawl broke out following an argument over the composition of Georgian delegations in international institutions.

 On 15 April 2024, during a debate over the controversial "foreign agents" bill, the leader of the ruling Georgian Dream party's parliamentary faction, Mamuka Mdinaradze, was punched in the face while speaking at the dispatch box by opposition MP Aleko Elisashvili.

+On 26 June 2026, a fistfight between lawmakers erupted in parliament during a question-and-answer session after the annual report of the government was delivered by Prime Minister Irakli Kobakhidze.